smalldatasquad/emulsion/README.md

 - Clustering: Is it possible to use vector representations of sentences and do some sort of dimensionality reduction (T-SNE) or clustering (K-means?) to see what major clusters of 'search terms' are?
 Could these be a way to identify "How many Cindy-Sherman-esque identities do I have?"

 #### Check out these influential and daring projects using personal search history:
-- Isabel Donlon’s *private: do not open* at isabel-donlon.com/projects/private
+- Isabel Donlon’s *private: do not open* at http://isabel-donlon.com/projects/private
-- Wip Sirikolkarn's *Me, Myself, and io* wipawe.com/me-myself-io/
+- Wip Sirikolkarn's *Me, Myself, and io* at http://wipawe.com/me-myself-io/
-- Martine Syms' EverythingIveEverWantedtoKnow.com* http://rhizome.org/editorial/2017/dec/15/growing-up-google-martine-syms/
+- Martine Syms' EverythingIveEverWantedtoKnow.com* at http://rhizome.org/editorial/2017/dec/15/growing-up-google-martine-syms/